Derias20/PrismLauncher/README.md

   Prism Launcher is a custom launcher for Minecraft that allows you to easily manage multiple installations of Minecraft at once.<br />
   <br />This is a <b>FORK</b> of the MultiMC Launcher and is <b>NOT</b> endorsed by it.
   <br /> <b>This fork allows player to play by using offline account, known as "non-premium" or "cracked"<b> <br />
-  <br /> To download luncher go to releases -> https://github.com/Derias20/PrismLauncher-Cracked/releases <br />
+  <br /> To download launcher go to releases -> https://github.com/Derias20/PrismLauncher-Cracked/releases <br />
 </p>